How to say days of the week, months and dates in English?

 – The meeting is on Thursday at 10:30.

 – We’ve got an appointment on Tuesday morning.

 As you can see, we often use ‘on’ before the days of the week.

-Here are the twelve months of the year with the pronunciation:
+Here are the twelve months in English with the pronunciation:

 We also always use a capital letter for the first letter of months.
 For example:

 – February is the shortest month of the year, with only 28 days.